Tim Walz: Congressional tenure

 Swearing in at the beginning of the 110th Congress, Walz became the highest-ranking retired enlisted soldier ever to serve in Congress, as well as only the fourth Democrat/DFLer to represent his district.
 The others were Thomas Wilson (1887–1889), William Harries (1891–1893), and Tim Penny (1983–1995).
 Even as he represented a district that had usually voted Republican, pundits described Walz's policy positions as ranging from moderate to progressive.

 In his first month in Congress, Walz was appointed to the Committee on Veterans' Affairs, the Agriculture Committee, and the Transportation and Infrastructure Committee; Speaker Nancy Pelosi issued a special waiver exempting him from the order that barred most freshman members of Congress from serving on more than two committees.
-That same year he was appointed to the Armed Services Committee.
-In his first week as a legislator, Walz cosponsored a bill to raise the minimum wage, voted for stem cell research, voted to allow Medicare to negotiate pharmaceutical prices, and voiced support for pay-as-you-go budget rules, requiring that new spending or tax changes not add to the federal deficit.
+That same year, he was appointed to the Armed Services Committee.
+In his first week as a legislator, Walz cosponsored a bill to raise the minimum wage, and voiced support for pay-as-you-go budget rules, requiring that new spending or tax changes not add to the federal deficit.

 An opponent of the Iraq war, Walz opposed the Bush administration's plan to send an additional 21,500 troops to Iraq in 2007.
 But he voted in favor of a bill in May of that year that provided nearly $95 billion in funding for the war through September 30.
 Walz explained that his vote was to ensure the safety of American troops while also saying he would continue to negotiate a process to pull troops from Iraq.
-He reiterated his support for ending the war in October, and called on those who opposed the war to "have their voice be heard".
+He reiterated his support for ending the war in October and called on those who opposed the war to "have their voice be heard".